Boundary-Bound Reactions: Pattern Formation with and without Hydrodynamics: Introduction

+Apart from oscillations arising from chemo-hydrodynamic instabilities, there are examples of oscillatory chemical reaction systems, such as the Belousov--Zhabotinsky reaction~\cite{bz-murray}.
+Shklyaev et al. showed that an oscillating system of boundary-bound chemical reactions can exhibit enhanced amplitudes of oscillation or altered frequencies when coupled to fluid advection via buoyancy effects \cite{enhancement_of_chem_oscillations}.
+The feedback between chemical reactions and fluid flow also leads to the potential to regulate reactions by imposed and self-generated flows; theoretical modelling has demonstrated that reaction-induced convection increases reaction rates~\cite{Manna2022} and oscillatory chemical systems can exhibit amplified oscillations in the presence of resonant oscillatory flows~\cite{resonant-amp-of-enzymatic-chem-osc}.

+Other works studying chemo-hydrodynamics have also focused on oscillatory behaviour, traveling waves \cite{hydrodynamic-flows-traveling-with-chemical-waves}, or designs where the chemical reagents are initially separated with a shared fluid interface \cite{budroni, budroni2, chemo-hydrodynamic-patterns-and-instabilities}.
+The latter works have also demonstrated how simple linear reactions in the bulk can produce spatio-temporal patterns when a hydrodynamic effect is included.
+We direct interested readers to De Wit et al.~\cite{de2012introduction} for a review.

-In contrast, the present work assumes a homogeneous distribution of enzyme and investigates various means of influencing the flow field by changing the reaction parameters.
-Parallels in our design can be drawn from the classical Rayleigh--B\'enard instability, the Rayleigh--Taylor instability, and the double diffusive instability \cite{radko2013double, kundu2002fluid}.
+In contrast, our present work considers a horizontally uniform system with boundary-bound reactions on one or two of the confining horizontal plates.
+We focus on diffusion-driven chemical instabilities as a mechanism for breaking symmetry and obtaining horizontal patterns.
+We also investigate chemo-hydrodynamic instabilities by combining this reaction system with buoyancy forces associated with the concentrations of chemical species.
+Parallels in this design can be drawn from classical fluid instabilities such as Rayleigh--B\'enard convection, the Rayleigh--Taylor instability, and the double diffusive instability \cite{radko2013double, kundu2002fluid}.
 Here, the chemical reagents play the same role as the temperature and salt gradients, which produce various convective instabilities.
-A unique component to our problem is the nonlinear boundary conditions of the reactive surfaces.
-In our design, Turing patterns can be viewed as a sub-case of the buoyancy driven instability.
-As a result, the two instabilities function cooperatively and produce new phenomena.

-After presenting the framework and general results for a class of two-reagent systems, we examine two specific cases based on the Schnakenberg--Selkov reactions.
-It should be noted that one paradigm for realizing arbitrary reaction systems is to use DNA strand displacement reactions, which allow the flexibility of constructing large collections of modular subsystems~\cite{design-of-reaction-diffusion-programs, dna-universal-substrate, programmable-DNA-based-rd-patterns}.